jfeng-arista/SONiC/doc/voq/fabric.md

 | 3.1 | Mar-30 2023 | Jie Feng (Arista Networks) | Update Overview, SAI API and Configuration and management section |
 | 3.2 | May-01 2023 | Jie Feng (Arista Networks) | Update Counter tables information |

+# About this Manual

+This document provides an overview of the SONiC support for fabric ports that are present in a VOQ-based chassis.
+These fabric ports are used to interconnect the forwarding Network Processing Units within the VOQ chassis.

 # Scope

 This document covers: